thisisnabi/EncryptObjects/README.md

 # EncryptObjects

 Encrypt Sql Server Database Objects for Production Environment by using SMO(SQL Server Management Objects) in .Net Core.
-You must enter you connection info and select some option for do that.
+You must enter your connection string and select some option for do that.
 ## Authors

 - [@thisisnabi](https://www.github.com/thisisnabi)